SirLennox/MOTDCrasher/README.md

 # MOTDCrasher
-Crash Minecraft Clients if they render the MOTD
+Crash Minecraft Clients if they render the Server MOTD (BungeeCord)